awakenedhaki/masterR/playground/toy_data/README.md

     categorical data, and thus assigns each category (upper, middle, and lower) its own color.

-**SIDE NOTE**: Do not worry if that was too much, such go over it a couple of times.
+**SIDE NOTE**: Do not worry if that was too much, just go over it a couple of times.
 I will be making other R guides talking about conditionals, writing functions, and built-ins such as `vapply`.